eppye-bots/wiki_for_rtd/overview/performance.rst

 * (bots >= 3.1) Do not use ``get_checklevel=2`` in ``config/bots.ini``.
 This does extended checking of mpath's, use this during development only.
 * (bots >= 3.0) Schedule bots-engine via the job queue server.
 * For xml: check if the c-version of python's elementtree is installed and used.
-* Enough memory is important for performance: disk-memory swapping is slow!
+* Enough memory is important for performance: disk-memory swapping is slow.
 Actual memory usage depends on size of edi-files.
 * Check mappings for slow/inefficient algorithms.
 * Bots works with `pypy <www.pypy.org>`_, see below on this page.
 * Use SSD for faster reading/writing.
 In ``config/bots.ini`` the ``botssys-directory`` can be set, in ``config/settings.py`` the place of the SQLite-database.